This page is always a work in progress. If you have a question or suggestion, please email us at comments[at]hecweb.org. We’ll do our best to reply.

 - Is actively working with the Indianapolis Chamber of Commerce, Central Indiana Regional Transit Authority, and the Indiana Transportation Association to significantly expand public transit options.

 - Devotes over 80% of our staff’s time to educating Hoosiers.
-We engage K-12 students through a unique program called Our Place that empowers kids to design classroom projects that simultaneously teaches them about the environment, science, and civics.
+In the past, we have engaged K-12 students through a unique program called Our Place that empowers kids to design classroom projects that simultaneously teaches them about the environment, science, and civics.

 - Hosts statewide forums that educate adults about issues affecting Indiana and how they can be part of the solution.